kavgou/kavgou/README.md

 My name is Kavya Gounder, senior in high school.

-**kavgou/kavgou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**kavgou/kavgou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on my GitHub profile.

 # kavgou GitHub Repositories

 Welcome to my GitHub homepage!
-Below is a list of my public repositories, each with a brief description and their primary programming languages.
+Below is a list of my private repositories, each with a brief description and their primary programming languages.
+Please request to view :) Thank you!

 ## Repository List